 The study involves two main phases of data collection.
-The first phase was carried out in six European countries: France, Germany, Italy, Slovakia, the Netherlands and the United Kingdom.
-More specifically, a multi-sited and cross-national ethnography – conducted within unions, employer organisations, freelancer associations, grassroots groups and cooperatives – is combined with a comparative labour law perspective and a comparative quantitative study.
-In the second phase of the research, the focus shifts from crossnational comparison to the broader European context.
+The first one is carried out in six European countries: France, Germany, Italy, Slovakia, the Netherlands and the United Kingdom.
+In the second one the focus shifts from cross-national comparison to the broader European context.

-The project is carried out by the Principal Investigator and the Core Team – six post-doctoral researchers and one assistant professor – based at the Department of Social and Political Sciences of the University of Milan (Italy).
-The project is also supported, through the call ‘ERC Attractiveness’, by the Cariplo Foundation.
+The project is carried out by the Principal Investigator and the Core Team – eight postdoctoral researchers and one assistant professor – based at the Department of Social and Political Sciences of the University of Milan.

 Invited talks, organised conference panels, guest seminars, project events, and public engagement.

 Publications, academic conferences, media outreach, and dissemination activities.